How to refinish stairs that were carpeted

 Even if you use indoor stain, you should never inhale the fumes of the stain and should always use a protective respirator.

-Benefits of Outdoor Stains:
+Benefits of outdoor stains

 A larger variety of colors and various levels of transparency of the stain to even being completely solid.